Making the Most of College Visits

 Sign up for a Campus Tour

 In addition to a broad campus tour, some schools offer supplemental smaller tours focusing on a specific department, facility or residence hall.
 These interest-specific tours are typically geared toward students interested in areas like Engineering, Arts, or Athletics.
+They will take you through an actual dorm room as well.

 Talk with Students